sheikhuzairhussain/autowiki/README.md

 ### Project Analyzer Agent

-Analyzes GitHub repositories using the GitHub MCP server to:
+Clones repositories locally and uses custom filesystem tools to:

 - Understand project structure and architecture
 - Identify features and their implementations